-Let’s walk through a typical Monday morning work routine of a startup employee: maybe they log on and check Slack first for anything critical, then open up Superhuman to triage their inbox before jumping into a project.
+Let’s walk through a typical Monday morning work routine of an employee: maybe they log on and check Slack first for anything critical, then open up Superhuman to triage their inbox before jumping into a project.

-That’s six SaaS products before Noon.
+That’s six SaaS products before noon.
 (Seven, if you count the SSO they used to log in.)
+Businesses run on SaaS.

-It’s time for IT professionals and SaaS Management pros to get on top of SaaS licenses with specific insight into how employees are using their tools (and when they’re not).
+It’s never been more critical for IT, SAM, procurement, and finance professionals to manage SaaS licenses with specific insight into how employees use their tools (and when they’re not).

 As employees’ dependence on SaaS to do their jobs grows, the amount companies spend on SaaS is growing in lockstep.

 So what’s the answer?
-You could cut SaaS spend in half by cutting out a hefty chunk of your applications, but you might eat the difference in productivity costs.
+You could cut your SaaS spend in half by eliminating a hefty chunk of your applications, but you might eat the difference in productivity costs.
 You could let employees sign up for any app they need to stay productive—but then you’ll end up with a higher-than-average SaaS bill.

-That’s why getting granular with how employees are using your company’s SaaS tools is so important.
+That’s why getting granular with how employees use your company’s SaaS tools is so important.

-The first step is to understand which SaaS licenses you have across the entire organization—and then determine which apps are actually being consistently used.
+The first step is to understand which SaaS licenses you have across the entire organization—and then determine which apps and licenses are actually being used.

-You can’t just pull everything into a Google Sheet, either—on average, a company adds 10 new applications and retires 4 every month.
-You need a continuous, frictionless process for taking stock of your SaaS licenses—and optimizing accordingly, week after week and month after month.
+Unfortunately, it’s not as simple as pulling everything into a Google Sheet.
+On average, a company adds six new applications.
+You need a continuous process for taking stock of your SaaS licenses—and optimizing accordingly, week after week and month after month.

-You can’t even rely on your own IT records, since IT owns less and less SaaS spend.
-Typically, IT only owns 27% of SaaS spend and 23% of SaaS applications in an organization.
+You can’t even rely on your own IT records since IT owns less and less SaaS.
+Typically, IT only owns 31% of SaaS spend and 18% of SaaS applications in an organization.
 (That number is trending down year over year, too.)
 In contrast, business units now own two-thirds of SaaS spend.

 So what can you rely on for getting usage insights for your SaaS tools?

-We’ll come right out and say we recommend a SaaS Management platform.
-With a SaaS Management tool, you can discover and monitor all of your spend and usage for your company’s SaaS applications.
+We’ll come right out and say we recommend a SaaS Management Platform.
+With a SaaS Management tool, you can discover and monitor all your spend and usage for your company’s SaaS applications.
 You can find every SaaS application, not just those purchased (or managed) by IT.

-With both the big picture and priority actions like this, you can manage SaaS licenses with business outcomes in mind:
+With Zylo, you can manage SaaS licenses with business outcomes in mind:

 - Save money: Easily downgrade or deprovision underutilized user licenses—and enter vendor negotiations informed with real-time usage data when it’s time to renew.